panzi/mediaextract/README.md

 	                       the 'mpeg' format may cause *a lot* of false positives.
 Nowadays MP3 files usually have an ID3v2 tag at the start, so using the 'id3v2' format is the better option anyway.

+	                       The detection accuracy of MOD files is not much better and thus they are alos per default disabled.

 	                       NOTE: When using only the 'mpeg' format but not 'id3v2' any ID3v2 tag will be stripped.
 ID3v1 tags will still be kept.